How to Implement a Calculator

 // n is now equal to 458

-is close to INT_MAX, it will overflow.
-So, parentheses ensure subtraction happens before addition.
+is close to INT_MAX, this can cause overflow.
+So, use parentheses to make sure subtraction happens first.

 2. Handling Addition and Subtraction

-Now, let's go a step further.
-If the input equation only contains addition and subtraction, with no spaces, how would you calculate the result?
-Let's take the string equation 1-12+3
+Now, let's move on.
+If the input formula only contains addition and subtraction, and there are no spaces, how can you calculate the result?
+Let's use the string 1-12+3

 +

-.Combine each operator with its number into a pair, resulting in three pairs
+.Combine each operator and number into a pair.
+For example:

 +1